fred-renner/tomatos/README.md

-# auTOMATed Optimization on Sensitivity
+# auTOMATed Optimization of Sensitivity
 TOMATOS is a fully differentiable HEP-analysis optimization framework.
 It includes the statistical test and can therefore consider the influence of uncertainties.
 It supports the simultaneous optimization of variable cuts, bin edges and a Neural Network.

 # Documentation